 - Contact the teacher to get permission to observe their class.
 Be sure to explain the purpose of your visit.

-- Add your name to the observation sign-up sheet (Moore 587), once for each class session you observe.
+- If given permission by the teacher, add your name to the observation sign-up sheet, once for each class session you observe.

 - If you hope to visit more than one class, first contact the ELI Associate Director or Director to discuss which courses might be best to observe.